BKokay/test-vault/1-projects/fuel-saver-app/Notes from Georg cont.md

 	* Annotations for each method - then Swagger will create that site
 *  SpringDoc will read the annotations and create a spec then the spec will be picked up by Swagger
 * Create a spec.yml to have the specs
+* Question to Hendrik: With methods that join tables but still belong to one table, ie. get price history, do I put that in its own servlet or just in the doGet method or make its own method in the GasStationServlet class?
+	* Answer: when it moves to a controller, you will be able to define the endpoints within the GasStationController class.
+However, for clean code now, maybe it makes sense to make its own servlet.